-The MMAC is one of the founding partners of the Milwaukee 7 regional economic development initiative, along with the City of Milwaukee and the Greater Milwaukee Committee.
+The MMAC is one of the founding partners of the Milwaukee 7 Regional Partnership, along with the City of Milwaukee and the Greater Milwaukee Committee.
 The Milwaukee 7, launched in September 2005, was formed to create a cooperative platform for the seven counties of southeastern Wisconsin: Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Waukesha and Washington.
 Its mission is to grow, attract and retain diverse businesses and talent.

 In 2014, the Milwaukee 7 developed a metropolitan business plan to advance economic opportunities in the seven counties of Southeastern Wisconsin.

 Together, these seven counties have a wealth of corporate headquarters, a pool of highly skilled workers and world-class amenities.
 Competing as a region broadens our opportunities and gives us the competitive edge that we need.

 Milwaukee 7 continues to build the region's capacity and accelerate economic growth.
 Since forming, Milwaukee 7 has seen a significant return on investment.
 The Milwaukee 7 has also leveraged millions of dollars in federal earmarks, state assistance and other municipal investments for business projects that make the Milwaukee Region stronger and a more attractive place to do business.

 The Milwaukee 7 measures its success on key benchmarks.

 View the most recent project wins at MKE7.com >>

 The Milwaukee 7 also aligns and partners with the Wisconsin Economic Development Corp.
 (WEDC), the state's public-private economic development corporation, to achieve the economic development goals established for the state of Wisconsin and the WEDC network.